 - To bypass the effect: Switch A (Q2) is off and Switch B (Q4) is on.
 The signal will skip the core of the effect but it will still pass through the input and the output buffer.

-- If the diode D3 or D4 is reverse biased, (gate control voltage is at least VF higher than most positive input signal amplitude) the JFET switch is on and signal passes through.
+- If the diode D3 or D4 is reverse biased, (gate control voltage is at least VF higher than most positive input signal amplitude) the JFET switch is on and the signal passes through.

-- If the diode D3 or D4 is forward biased, (gate control voltage is at least VF more negative than the pinch-off voltage of the FET) the switch is off and the FET presents a high resistance.
+- If the diode D3 or D4 is forward biased, (gate control voltage is at least VF more negative than the pinch-off voltage of the FET) the switch is off and the FET presents a high impedance.

 Note that VF is the forward voltage of the diode.